DannyBoyNYC/Basilica/readme.md

 }
 ```

-Note: `font-weight: normal;` is necessary here because by default header tags are bold and we do not have a bold version of the font available.
+Note: `font-weight: normal;` is nice to have here because by default header tags are bold and we do not have a bold version of the futura font available.

 Try: temporarily remove `no-repeat` from the `background` property and setting the height of the `<h1>` to 600px.